dandpz/work-hours-price-converter/README.md

    - **Working Hours per Day**: Set how many hours you work each day (default: 8)
    - **Working Days per Week**: Set how many days you work each week (default: 5)
    - **Currency**: Select your preferred currency
-3. Click "Save Settings"
-4. Visit any supported website and the extension will automatically convert prices to work hours
+3. Visit any supported website and the extension will automatically convert prices to work hours